 Our college makes a real difference in people’s lives.
 Discover that difference for yourself.

 Read an interview with Dean Quam in Connect.

 The mission of the University of Minnesota College of Education and Human Development is to contribute to a just and sustainable future through engagement with the local and global communities to enhance human learning and development at all stages of the life span.

 The College will advance research, teaching, and community engagement to increase opportunities for all individuals to have a successful start in life and to foster healthy human development, and will provide programs that meet the demands of the 21st century.

 The College of Education was founded by the University in 1905.
-In 2006 the College of Education and Human Development became part of a newly organized college that now includes the former General College (Department of Postsecondary Teaching and Learning) and two units of the former College of Human Ecology (the School of Social Work and the Department of Family Social Science).
+In 2006 the College of Education and Human Development became part of a newly organized college that now includes the former General College and two units of the former College of Human Ecology (the School of Social Work and the Department of Family Social Science).